pinglmlcv/pingliu264/_pages/about.md

 News:
 ======
+* Feb 2025: Our work "MICAS: Multi-grained In-Context Adaptive Sampling for 3D Point Cloud Processing" is accepted by CVPR 2025.
+Congratulations to Dr. Feifei Shao!
 * Feb 2025: Our work "Grounding Creativity in Physics: A Brief Survey of Physical Priors in AIGC" is posted [online](https://arxiv.org/pdf/2502.07007)
 * Feb 2025: I am invited as an Area Chair for ACM MM 2025.
 * Feb 2025: Our work "The Evolution of Dataset Distillation: Toward Scalable and Generalizable Solution" is posted [online](https://arxiv.org/abs/2502.05673)